jaaybe/first_porfolio/README.md

 [JB BLOT - PORTFOLIO](https://jaaybe.github.io/first_porfolio/)

 ## Description
 This is the very first website I've built.
-Its primary purposed is to showcase my current and future programming projects.
+Its primary purpose is to showcase my current and future programming projects utlizing my newfound knowledge from the UCLA Programmer's Bootcamp.

 ## Technology Used
 <ul>